 The Yarrambat Historical Society Inc was formed in 1990 with the mission “To preserve and perpetuate the history of the area and to promote and encourage social interchange between people of all ages who share and interest in our cultural heritage”

 The Yarrambat Heritage Museum is by far the largest project undertaken by the Society.
 The Society took over the site in early 2001 and over the ensuing years has developed the site into an operational Heritage Museum.
 A grant from the Victorian State Government enabled the relocation of the original 1878 Primary School classroom to the site in 2002.

-The society operates the Historical Research Centre at the 1860 police residence at 728 Main Road, Eltham.
+The society operates the Local History Centre at the 1860 police residence at 728 Main Road, Eltham.
 Open by appointment.